 Second, to create a dialogue with the Center for SafeSport, the USOPC and its related NGBs and affiliates to address the current status of the policies and procedures that lack legal equity and seek to make recommendations for a more fair process for all.

 Third, to obtain Congressional support for the agreed policy changes addressing equity in procedures both proactively and retroactively.

-Fourth, to press forward for Judicial and Congressional remedies compelling equitable policy changes to SafeSport, the USOPC and its related NGBs and affiliates which will include legal filings to the appropriate level of the law, if negotiations are unsuccessful.
+Fourth, to press forward for Judicial and Congressional remedies compelling equitable policy changes to SafeSport, the USOPC and its related NGBs and affiliates, which will include legal filings at the appropriate level of the law if negotiations are unsuccessful.

 What is SafeSport?